 Basil and mint have a better storage life when I pull off the leaves, pat them dry with a paper towel, then store loosely in an air-tight container in the fridge.
 Basil wilts within an hour in the lovely Florida humidity, even indoors.
 Yet when I store it like this, it lasts for several days.

 Finally, if you want to freeze your herbs, then treat them just like leafy greens!
-I’ve got a super easy freezing guide here.
+I’ve got a super easy guide on how to freeze spinach, and it works great on herbs, too.
 Now that you know how to store fresh herbs, let’s get to the recipes!

 Fresh Herbs FAQs